-On May 11, 2018, we entered into a securities purchase agreement with YA II PN, Ltd., a Cayman Island exempted limited partnership, pursuant to which we agreed to sell to YA II PN, in two closings, (i) convertible debentures in the aggregate principal amount of \$1,250,000, plus accrued interest, which may be converted into Common Shares, at the discretion of either the investor or the Company in accordance with the terms of the debentures, and (ii) five-year warrants to purchase an aggregate of 3,125,000 Common Shares at \$0.60 per share.
-At the first closing, which occurred on May 14, 2018, we issued a \$750,000 debenture and a warrant to purchase 1,875,000 Common Shares.
-At the second closing, which occurred on July 20, 2018, we issued a \$500,000 debenture and a warrant to purchase 1,250,000 additional Common Shares.
-During the six months ended November 30, 2018, YA II converted a total of \$280,247, which consisted of \$250,000 of principal and \$30,247 of accrued interest, into 700,616 shares of common stock.
-On January 8, 2019, YA II converted \$256,027, of which \$250,000 was principal and \$6,027 was accrued interest, into 640,068 shares of common stock.
+On May 11, 2018, we entered into a securities purchase agreement with YA II PN, Ltd., a Cayman Island exempted limited partnership, pursuant to which we agreed to sell to YA II PN, in two closings, (i) convertible debentures in the aggregate principal amount of \$1,250,000, plus accrued interest, which may be converted into shares of Common Stock, at the discretion of either the investor or the Company in accordance with the terms of the debentures, and (ii) five-year warrants to purchase an aggregate of 3,125,000 shares of Common Stock at \$0.60 per share.
+At the first closing, which occurred on May 14, 2018, we issued a \$750,000 debenture and a warrant to purchase 1,875,000 shares of Common Stock.
+At the second closing, which occurred on July 20, 2018, we issued a \$500,000 debenture and a warrant to purchase 1,250,000 additional shares of Common Stock.
+During the six months ended November 30, 2018, YA II converted a total of \$280,247, which consisted of \$250,000 of principal and \$30,247 of accrued interest, into 700,616 shares of Common Stock.
+On January 8, 2019, YA II converted \$256,027, of which \$250,000 was principal and \$6,027 was accrued interest, into 640,068 shares of Common Stock.

-During the year ended May 31, 2018, we agreed to issue 600,000 shares of common stock to an officer.
+During the year ended May 31, 2018, we agreed to issue 600,000 shares of Common Stock to an officer.
 These shares were valued at \$213,321, and are recorded on the balance sheet as stock payable.

 On June 20, 2018, we closed the Canaccord Special Warrant Offering for aggregate gross proceeds of CAD\$13,037,859.
 Canaccord Genuity Corp. acted as the sole agent and sole bookrunner in connection with the Offering.
 Pursuant to the Canaccord Special Warrant Offering, we issued 28,973,014 Special Warrants, at a price of CAD\$0.45 per Special Warrant.
-Each Special Warrant was automatically exercised, for no additional consideration, for one unit consisting of one share of common stock and one common stock warrant on November 30, 2018.
-On August 20, 2018, the number of Units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one Unit per Special Warrant to 1.1 Units per Special Warrant due to the Company not having obtained that required Receipt from the applicable securities commissions to qualify the distribution of the Units by that date.
-The sale of the Special Warrants in Canada was exempt from registration under the Securities Act because the Special Warrants were sold in a private offering in accordance with the requirements of Category 3 of Rule 903 of Regulations S under the Securities Act.
+Each Special Warrant was automatically exercisable, for no additional consideration, for one Unit consisting of one share of Common Stock and one Warrant on November 30, 2018.
+On August 20, 2018, the number of Units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one Unit per Special Warrant to 1.1 Units per Special Warrant were to the Company not having obtained that required Receipt from the applicable securities commissions to qualify the distribution of the Units by that date.
+All Special Warrants were automatically exercised on November 30, 2018.
+The sale of the Special Warrants in Canada was exempt from registration under the Securities Act because the Special Warrants in the United States was exempt from registration under the Securities Act because the units were sold in a private offering in accordance with the requirements of Category 3 of Rule 903 of Regulations S under the Securities Act.
 The sale of the Special Warrants in the United States was exempt from registration under the Securities Act because the units were sold in a private offering to verified accredited investors pursuant to Rule 506(c) under the Securities Act.

-On July 24, 2018, we issued 700,000 shares of our common stock to Star Associates, LLC, a limited liability company owned by Andrew Glashow, one of our directors, in recognition of Mr. Glashow's efforts, through Star Associates, in successfully assisting us in negotiating and obtaining the financing necessary to acquire Alternative Solutions.
+On July 24, 2018, we issued 700,000 shares of our Common Stock to Star Associates, LLC, a limited liability company owned by Andrew Glashow, one of our directors (and current officers), in recognition of Mr. Glashow's efforts, through Star Associates, in successfully assisting us in negotiating and obtaining the financing necessary to acquire Alternative Solutions.